AlgoMaster Logo

 Tokenization in Practice: Using tiktoken

-OpenAI's tiktoken library is the go-to tool for working with GPT tokenizers.
-It is fast (written in Rust under the hood) and straightforward to use.
+OpenAI's tiktoken library is a common tool for working with OpenAI tokenizers.
+It is fast and exposes tokenizer families such as cl100k_base and o200k_base.

 Installation and Basic Usage